pdl/jtl/spec/draft.md

 ## Productive Instructions

-The following instructions create a node list of one item:
+The following instructions create a node list of at least one item:

 ### literal